raghadeidalmalki/Sensor-Fusion-Nanodegree-Udacity/Kalman Filters /README.md

-# Kaman Filter, Extended Kalman Filter (EKF) and Unscented Kalman Filter
+# Kaman Filter, Extended Kalman Filter (EKF), Unscented Kalman Filter and LiDAR and Radar fusion with Kalman filters
 ## Kalman filters
 Kalman filters provide estimations over a continuous state, which allows us to estimate future locations and velocities based on positional data.
 In Kalman filters, the probability distribution is given by a **Gaussian**.
 A Gaussian is a unimodal continuous function over a space of inputs - locations, in this case.
 Like all probability distributions, the area underneath a Gaussian equals one.